Thank you for coming to NewFound Families Virginia for your kinship care questions.

 NewFound Families recognizes these challenges and makes every attempt to assist families with navigating the system and identifying community resources.
-In addition, NewFound Families works to change laws and policies and help identify funding streams and strategies that could have a positive impact in the long run.
+In addition, NewFound Families works to change laws and policies and help identify funding streams and strategies that could have a positive impact and long run.
 WE are families helping families, and we hope we can offer support to your family as you navigate kinship care in Virginia.

 - Information on School Enrollment for Children in Kinship Care.